 How to Find the Playhouse

 If traveling by car, drive down Circuit Drive (the main road through Franklin Park) and exit onto Pierpont Road towards the back (Giraffe Entrance) of the Zoo.
 Look for signs!
 The stage will be on your left and there is plenty of parking available.
-There is also a dirt parking lot located on Circuit Drive next to Pierpont road across from the golf course.*
+There is also a gravel parking lot located on Circuit Drive next to Pierpont road across from the golf course.*

 If traveling by public transportation, take the Orange Line to Green Street.
 Exit the station and turn right.
-Walk down Green Street, cross Washington Street, and walk up the hill into the park.
+Walk along Green Street, cross Washington Street, and walk up the hill into the park.
 Green Street turns into Glen Road.
-Follow Glen Road and stay on the paved pathway until you see the Playhouse stage to the right (about a 10-minute walk).
+Follow Glen Road, enter the park, and stay on the paved pathway until you see the back of the Playhouse stage to the right (about a 10-minute walk).
 The #16 bus also travels through Franklin Park on Circuit Drive and stops directly across from the Playhouse stage – ask the driver for the Pierpont Road stop.
+The Playhouse is a short walk from buses that stop on Seaver Street – get off at Humboldt or Elm Hill Ave.

 6 PM Concerts